 What I love about Lottie’s art is that it means less wastage.
 Her work is essentially made of recylced materials and can also be reused.
-On the average, Lottie finds herself with one big project a year, these include big installations in museums or running classes for kids, teaching them to tinker with recycled materials and inspiring them to imagine and create new worlds.
+On the average, Lottie finds herself with one big project a year, which could range from big installations in museums to running classes for kids, teaching them to tinker with recycled materials and inspiring them to imagine and create new worlds.

 However, when I visited Lottie in her studio in last August, I found her engaged in another form of “cutting and sticking”.
 Her walls were filled with scenes of countryside wanderings and visits to small towns.
 Lottie explains: “[As a freelance artist], the creative part is full time, but you also end up playing less.”
 Lottie’s illustration and small-scale collages are her form of escapism and personal documentation.

 Lottie explained that these illustrations are more recent and intentional.
 She is not fond of drawing big pieces which allows time for people to peek over your shoulder while you work, and has found that bringing a small notebook to sketch what she saw and felt was a better way of capturing fragments of a moment in a way that a phone camera could not.